joonaspessi/AdventOfCode2021/README.md

 - Implemented Dijkstra, which ended up to be very slow.
 However, solution was correct.
 - Should use more performant version.
 For example Dijkstra with priority queue.
 - Refactored the matrix format greedy Dijkstra with adjacency list heap Dijkstra.
 Now the implementation is fast.

+### Day16 ⭐⭐

+- It was quite a struggle to first understand the problem itself from the description
+- Learned a lot: passing parameters as a reference, using enumerations and implementing mutable methods for enumerations
+- Had to "cheat" and watch a reference implementation https://www.youtube.com/watch?v=brkGA89wZOs&t=2137s